 Once you approach the registration area, the desk does not always have a person behind it.
 Two out of the four times I went to the desk nobody was there.

 A picture speaks a thousand words.
 I will let our images convey the quality of the accommodations.
 What really shocked me was the chair that can tell the story of too many occupants before me.

 I think the last time I stayed in a place with such dilapidated doors, windows and furniture I paid a dollar or two a night in post-Communist Bulgaria.

-We were not asked to rate our experience.
+We were not asked to rate our experience – one of the many touchpoints that customer centered design includes.
 In this day and age if you are a hospitality brand that does not collect customer feedback, you are on the track to extinction.

 Prioritize this as soon as you can unless you want to be irrelevant in a few years (by the way, we can help you if you choose to stay in business).

 What is the impact of Bad Customer Experience?

 The bad customer experience of Ramada Fishkill is not a problem by itself.
 Hospitality brands have the right to choose what level of quality and service to offer.

 What is causing a real customer experience friction is the brand name and association.
 The name is Ramada, by Wyndham.
 Wyndham is a brand house that owns brands of varied level of service.
 It is such a strong brand that customers expect even the low end to meet a minimum viable standard that includes customer centered design.

 No one associates Wyndham with peeled paint and filthy windows.
 As Denise Lee Yohn says, “Your brand can’t JUST be a promise.
 It must be promise delivered.”
 Last week, Wyndham did not deliver on the promise of a 3 star hotel in their brand house.
 Not only that, they did not seem to care enough to check with customers about their experience.